uc-cdis/cdis-data-client/README.md

 ```
 The `aliases` and `metadata` properties are optional.
 Some Gen3 data commons require the `authz` property to be specified in order to upload a data file.

-If you do not know what `authz` to use, you can look at your `/profile` page of the Gen3 data commons you are uploading to.
+If you do not know what `authz` to use, you can look at your `Profile` tab or `/identity` page of the Gen3 data commons you are uploading to.
 You will see a list of *authz resources* in the format `/example/authz/resource`: these are the authz resources you have access to.